Andreas-Stefopoulos/Deep-Learning/README.md

 * [Tensorboard_logs.zip](https://github.com/Andreas-Stefopoulos/Deep-Learning/blob/main/Tensorboard_logs.zip) - A .zip file which contains the [tensorboard](https://www.tensorflow.org/tensorboard) files of the training and validation of both [Custom_CNN.ipynb](https://github.com/Andreas-Stefopoulos/Deep-Learning/blob/main/Custom_CNN.ipynb) and [Transfer_Learning](https://github.com/Andreas-Stefopoulos/Deep-Learning/blob/main/Transfer_Learning.ipynb) models.
 * [Transfer_Learning.ipynb](https://github.com/Andreas-Stefopoulos/Deep-Learning/blob/main/Transfer_Learning.ipynb) - A Jupyter notebook file where we used [TensorFlow Hub](https://www.tensorflow.org/hub) in order to perform [transfer learning](https://www.tensorflow.org/tutorials/images/transfer_learning).
 * [requirements.txt](https://github.com/Andreas-Stefopoulos/Deep-Learning/blob/main/requirements.txt) - A .txt file with all the virtual environment requirements to run all the above Jupiter notebook files.
+* [Deep Learning Fundamentals Report (in Greek)](https://github.com/Andreas-Stefopoulos/Deep-Learning/blob/main/Deep%20Learning%20Fundamentals%20Report%20(in%20Greek).pdf) - A PDF report, which we created through our research on developing our models.
+It consists of fundamental information regarding Deep Learning and is written in Greek.

 Detailed steps followed and references used for development of the files: